-We have powers to publish statutory reports to bring issues arising through the annual audit to public attention.
+We have powers to publish statutory reports to bring issues arising from the annual audit to public attention.
 These reports are prepared by the Controller of Audit.
 This year we made findings on three statutory reports as set out in Exhibit 4.

-Exhibit 4 Statutory reports reported to the Commission in 2019/20
+Exhibit 4 Statutory reports considered by the Commission in 2019/20